Alexandria Soccer Kick-Off (ASK)

 B. Game Check-in:

 a.
-Teams will be required to show an approved team roster before playoff and/or championship games.
+Teams will be required to show an approved team roster before playoff and/or championship games as tournament staff requests.

 a.
 Players names and jersey numbers MUST be listed on the Team Roster